kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 - **Integration Potential with Displays**
   Because the panel is semi-transparent, it can in principle be mounted above **embedded displays or lighting**, enabling rich **interactive, visual feedback surfaces** powered entirely by ambient light.

+### Initial PV Panel Characterization

+Initial measurements with a multimeter under **660 lux mixed laboratory lighting** (LED plus filtered daylight through a modern south-facing window) showed that the PV panel, connected to the LTC3638 converter, produced:

+- **Vout = 3.35 V**
+- **Isc = 3.89 mA**

+These readings confirm that the panel can reliably generate sufficient voltage and current to power the Arduino Nano 33 BLE Sense and provide a measurable AC signal for gesture detection.

 Together, these innovations position the system as a step toward **interactive, energy-autonomous smart furniture**: surfaces that are at once **functional, aesthetic, and responsive**, with no external wiring or power supply required.

 ---